zulfinjuliant/codemetro/README.md

 ## Release

-This is currently a very active project, there are no projected release locks planned.
-All changes will be latest in master and may be have bugs, it you find that bugs just contact me, okay :).
+This is currently a very active project.
+All changes will be latest in master file and may be have bugs, it you find that bugs just contact me, okay :)

 ## License